Cutting Stripe Creation Time by 80% for Figma Designers

 Figma Community Member

-Plugins were hard to use because of its unintuitive interface.
-It was hard to visualize what the output would look like.
+Plugins were hard to use because its unintuitive interface made it hard to visualize the output.

 Using UI that is familiar and works